carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ---
 source: Rmd
-title: "Adding Code-Generated Plots and Figures"
+title: "OLD - Adding Code-Generated Plots and Figures THIS EPISODE TO BE RETIRED"
 teaching: 30
 exercises: 10
 questions: